TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 - configuration for [Scrutinizer](https://scrutinizer-ci.com/) - code quality and code coverage tool
 - to enable it, [login](https://scrutinizer-ci.com/login) and new repository
-    - I recommend login via Github, since it adds hooks to your repository
+    - I recommend you to login in via Github, since it adds hooks to your repository
 - it would be triggered every time your commit to master or create a PR

 <span class="arrow-down-on-list">↓</span>